 - Sets long- and short-range goals, objectives, strategic plans, and priorities.

-- Analyzes the costs of library services to children in order to develop, justify, administer, manage, and evaluate a budget.
+- Analyzes the costs of library services to children and their families in order to develop, justify, administer, manage, and evaluate a budget.

-- Identifies outside sources of funding and writes effective grant applications.
+- Identifies and evaluates outside sources of funding and writes effective grant applications.

 - Follows federal, state, and local legislation in the development and enactment of library policies and procedures.

 - Demonstrates cultural awareness, critical thinking, problem solving, decision making, mediating, and cultural competency skills.

 - Delegates responsibility appropriately, supervises staff constructively, and cultivates collaboration effectively.